tearflake/symbolverse/docs/symbolverse.md

 Variables we exposed by previous examples are all being used at the left hand rules sides.
 Such variables are called *bound variables*.
 However, we may place variables at the right hand rule side without being referenced at the left hand rule side.
 Such variables are called *free variables*, and they may be described in the following example:

 ```
-(RULE (VAR f x y) (READ (function f)) (WRITE (f x y y)))
+(RULE (VAR F X Y) (READ (function F)) (WRITE (F X Y Y)))
 ```

-Here, variable `f` represent bound variable, while variables `x` and `y` are free variables.
+Here, variable `F` represents a bound variable, while variables `X` and `Y` are free variables.
 Free variables are indicated by the `FREEVAR` keyword in the final output.
 Each rule that produces a free variable, attaches an unique index to a variable name, relative to applied rule.
 Free variables may be important in pattern matching, e.g. during computing proofs of theorems.
-They are given a special care in this framework, being calculated using a standard unification algorithm.
-Thus, in the previous example, the output may be matched with the further chaining rules only if the first parameter equals the value of `f`, the second parameter matches any atomic value, while the third and the fourth elements match atomic values having the same appearance.
-Of course, it is possible to have compound free variables denoted by first uppercase letter, and their behavior correctly follows the mentioned unification algorithm.
+They are given special care in this framework, being calculated using a standard unification algorithm.
+Thus, in the previous example, the output may be matched with some further chaining rules only if the first parameter equals the value of variable `F`, the second parameter matches any atomic value (variable `X`), while the third and the fourth elements match atomic values having the same appearance (variable `Y`).
+Of course, it is possible to have compound contents of free variables, even containing inherited free variables, while their behavior correctly follows the unification algorithm functionality.

 ##### fetching external files